Seagate/cloudfuse/README.md

 - chown  : Change of ownership is not supported by Azure Storage hence Cloudfuse does not support this.
 - Creation of device files or pipes is not supported by Cloudfuse.
 - Cloudfuse does not support extended-attributes (x-attrs) operations
+- Cloudfuse does not support lseek() operation on directory handles.
+No error is thrown but it will not work as expected.

 ## Un-Supported Scenarios
 - Cloudfuse does not support overlapping mount paths.
 While running multiple instances of Cloudfuse make sure each